Polilogas/DataAnalystPortfolioProjects/README.md

 ## <img alt="Shows an illustrated folder." src="https://static-00.iconduck.com/assets.00/folders-app-github-folder-icon-2048x1898-tjbn8znz.png" width="25"></picture> Excel Project

-In this folder, I showcase my proficiency in data cleaning and analysis using Excel, albeit with certain limitations:
+In this folder, I showcase my proficiency in data cleaning and analysis using Excel, but with certain limitations:

 - Excel File: Contains cleaned data and pivot tables for analysis.